systemseed/material_base/docs/components/button.md

 Button
 ======

-Button component allows to display buttons with with several options and styles.
+Button component allows to display buttons with several options and styles.

 Accepted variables
 ------------------